hjoshi123/M1DevSetup/README.md

 - [x] Htop
 - [x] Node.JS (As of now, only v15 is supported)
 - [x] NVM (Node Version Manager)
+- [x] Heroku CLI
+- [x] Yarn
 - [ ] Python (WIP)

+Note that `Node.JS` would take a bit of time to install, as it needs to be built from source.
+This might involve usage of all cores and laptop getting a bit hot.

 ## Disclaimer